fusionjs/fusion-cli/docs/fusionrc.md

 ### Adding plugins/presets

-To add your own Babel plugins/prelease, create a
+For example, to add your own Babel plugins/preset:

 ```
 module.exports = {
   babel: {